dbfx/loadforge-directory/limiting_response_time.md

 Here we can see a snippet that checks for the word "Success" in a response, and then generates a failure if its taken more than half a second to reply.

+This is useful as it shows an example of monitoring the actual timings around a response.
+With LoadForge you can parse the content that comes back, read headers, monitor timings and more.

+This test will report failures in your LoadForge test when anything is slow.

 ## Code

 ```python